How can I be involved?

 Also talk with your child about what subjects they choose.
 Some NCEA options require your child to take specific subjects as early as Years 9 and 10.
-If you need help choosing subject, see Choosing subjects and careers, or ask the school.
+If you need help choosing subject, see Choosing subject areas, or ask the school.

 With the Ministry of Education’s support, New Zealand schools are set up to give the community a say in deciding how their school works.
 Here are some ways you can get involved with the school - but also talk to other parents and/or carers, the teachers and principal about ways to participate.

 Know what’s going on